beaplab/transcriptome_metaT_quantification/README.md

 ### Objective

-Obtain the V9, V4, transcriptomes, housekeeping gene trees and try to disentangle how many species are abundant in prominent in the dataset.
+Obtain the V9, V4, transcriptomes, housekeeping gene trees and try to disentangle how many species are abundant and what is its prevalence over the diferent regions.

 ### Approaches